fatih/vim-go/README.md

 * Automatic `GOPATH` detection based on the directory structure (i.e. `gb` projects, `godep` vendored projects)
 * Change or display `GOPATH` with `:GoPath`
-* Create a coverage profile and display annotated source code in browser to see which functions are covered with `:GoCoverage`
+* Create a coverage profile and display annotated source code to see which functions are covered with `:GoCoverage`
 * Call `gometalinter` with `:GoMetaLinter`, which invokes all possible linters (golint, vet, errcheck, deadcode, etc..) and shows the warnings/errors
 * Lint your code with `:GoLint`